The Mohr Legacy

 Our Home Away from Home

 Shop DogsEvery member of the family has a special job at Mohr & Mohr.
 Music fills the shop as Rodney finds inspiration for his craftsmanship.
-Our shop dogs, Flying Crocodile (gone in 2021), Tatty (gone in 2022), Tilly and Flyn help keep things under control while Rodney is hard at work.
-Dogs are actually a big part of our bow making business, as they make the shop feel relaxed and bring a calming sense to the environment.
+Our shop dogs are all gone, Flying Crocodile (gone in 2021), Tatty (gone in 2022) and Tilly (gone in 2025).
+Flyn makes an occasional visit to the shop to help keep things under control while Rodney is hard at work.
+Dogs were actually a big part of our bow making business, as they made the shop feel relaxed by bringing a calming sense to the environment.

 The Mohr & Mohr shop is our second home.
 This brings life to our work and thus passed along to your bow.
 Your bow is made with the finest raw materials and brought to a smooth finish with our personal care and craftsmanship.
-Keep an eye out for the newest NuBow creation coming into full production in 2023.
+Keep an eye out for the newest NuBow creation coming to a shop near you in 2025.

 We invite you to visit our shop in Ashland and see what we can do for you.